AngKuKuehs/cyk-parser/README.md

 ## Parsers
 ### CYK Parser
-An CYK parser that returns a symbol chart and an item chart.
+A CYK parser that returns a symbol chart and an item chart.

 Parse trees associated with each symbol can be found alongside the symbol in the symbol chart.